A set of 20 heart-themed clip cards featuring ten frames: a perfect math activity for this Valentine’s Day

 Tell me about these heart clip cards

-This set of clip cards is designed for preschool aged children who are working on building number sense with numbers up to 10.
+This set of clip cards is designed for preschool or kindergarten aged children who are working on building number sense with numbers up to 10.

 Your child will have tons of fun counting and clipping, and at the same time you can rest assured that they’re working on developing some important math skills, most notably counting skills and number recognition.